-African Contemporary Artists in their Environment
+African Contemporary Artists Facing the Environment

 ‘’Essentiel Paysage (Essential Landscape) brings together a selection of modern and contemporary African artists.
 Some of the works depict a continent that has been blessed by nature, underscoring the interdependence between humans, animals and plants.
 Others provide a critical perspective on the unsound utilisation of natural resources in Africa and denounce its harmful effects.
 Using visual metaphors, these unique, imaginative or scholarly artworks present a kaleidoscopic picture of the current state of the environment.